 Stelara (ustekinumab) is a brand-name prescription drug that treats ulcerative colitis, Crohn’s disease, plaque psoriasis, and psoriatic arthritis.
 Stelara comes as a solution that’s given as a subcutaneous injection or an IV infusion.
 The dosage can vary depending on several factors.

 Stelara is approved by the Food and Drug Administration (FDA) for use in adults.
 It is also prescribed to certain children to treat plaque psoriasis and psoriatic arthritis.

 Stelara is a monoclonal antibody, which is a

-For information about the dosage of Stelara, including its forms, strengths, and how to use the drug, keep reading.
+Keep reading for specific information about the dosage of Stelara, including its strengths and how to receive the medication.
 For a comprehensive look at Stelara, see this article.